fayaz12g/totk-aar/README.md

 - python 3.11 is required but if I call the functions using subprocesses i could avoid this
 - include a feature to specify a FOV
 - include a "launch game" button
-- include checkbox for yuzu or ryujinx to output straight to mods folder (wont work if your yuzu/ryu directory is not in the default location)

 Running Changelog: